Frequently Asked Questions

 The concept of ‘value’ is subjective.
-It’s why there’s no one-size-fits-all definition of ‘value creation’ in the International <IR> Framework.
-And it’s why the IIRC encourages organizations – public or private, large or small, for-profit or not-for-profit – to develop and express their own interpretation of value.
-This means considering the needs and interests of key stakeholders, recognizing that the value created for the organization generally relies on the value created for others.
-This also means understanding how value is created and, in particular, how the business model transforms resources and relationships (or capitals) into products, services, by-products and waste.
+It’s why there’s no one-size-fits-all definition of ‘value creation’ in the Integrated Reporting Framework.
+And it’s why we encourage organisations – public or private, large or small, for-profit or not-for-profit – to develop and express their own interpretation of value.
+This means considering the needs and interests of key stakeholders, recognising that the value created, preserved or eroded for the organisation generally reflects the value created, preserved or eroded for others.
+This also means understanding how value is influenced and, in particular, how the business model transforms resources and relationships (or capitals) into products, services, by-products and waste.

-The Framework does not explicitly call for disclosure of an entity-specific definition of value in the integrated report; however, the internal process of defining and expressing the organization’s value proposition builds a collective understanding among management and those charged with governance, setting the stage for report preparation.
+The <IR> Framework does not explicitly call for disclosure of an entity-specific definition of value in the integrated report; however, the internal process of defining and expressing the organisation’s value proposition builds a collective understanding among management and those charged with governance, setting the stage for report preparation.

 Of course, this analysis isn’t an exact science.
 Some outcomes are immeasurable, so there is necessarily subjectivity and uncertainty involved.
-Organizations might also have an imperfect knowledge of the interdependencies and trade-offs between the capitals, or an incomplete understanding of the perspectives of outside parties.
-Finally, in prioritizing one set of interests over another set of interests, organizations necessarily apply judgement.
-Despite these limitations, the <IR> Framework provides a robust approach for identifying and communicating how value is created, beyond the financial bottom line.
+Organisations might also have an imperfect knowledge of the interdependencies and trade-offs between the capitals, or an incomplete understanding of the perspectives of outside parties.
+Finally, in prioritising one set of interests over another set of interests, organisations necessarily apply judgement.
+Despite these limitations, the Integrated Reporting Framework provides a robust approach for identifying and communicating how value is created, beyond the financial bottom line.

 For more information, see the FAQs under integrated thinking.

-No. The <IR> Framework does not call for a calculation of net value created or destroyed over the reporting period.
-Moreover, the integrated report should not attempt to place a value on the organization itself.
+No. The Integrated Reporting Framework does not call for a calculation of net value created or destroyed over the reporting period.
+Moreover, the integrated report should not attempt to place a value on the organisation itself.
 Assessments of value are the role of others using information presented in the report.

-The guidance publication Materiality in integrated reporting, issued jointly by the IIRC and the International Federation of Accountants, elaborates.
+The guidance publication Materiality in integrated reporting, issued jointly with the International Federation of Accountants, elaborates.
 Variations in report attributes such as purpose, audience and scope, as shown here, necessarily lead to different materiality assessments (p.
 10-11).

 Per page 3 of the Statement of Common Principles of Materiality of the Corporate Reporting Dialogue, for all forms of reporting: